plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 **Redevabilités:**

-- Defining Rôles and/or Policies via the Circle's Governance Process to enact its Raison d’Être and Redevabilités
+- Defining Rôles and/or Politiques via the Circle's Governance Process to enact its Raison d’Être and Redevabilités
 - Assigning Associés to the Circle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
 - Judging the relative value of Circle efforts on request to resolve priority conflicts across Rôles